fslev/selenium-jutils/Readme.md

 ```

-### Big picture
+## Details
-You can take a look over the project tests in order to get a clearer picture on how the WebContext and Retry on error mechanism work.
+Please take a look over the project tests in order to get a clearer picture on how the WebContext and Retry on error mechanism work.

 ## Other features
 It comes with [**jtest-utils**](https://github.com/fslev/jtest-utils), which is a friendly library used for matching different types of objects, for making HTTP requests, SQL database queries, etc.